What Can You Do With a Diploma in Building Design?

 Some building design technicians even focus on particular materials, like wood or steel.

-That's how Albino Jr Geanga started in the field after he graduated from Herzing's building design program in 2018.
+That's how Albino Jr Geanga started in the field after he graduated from Herzing's building design program.

 "In my first job after Herzing, we were doing steel works.
 We designed architectural steel features and steel detailing.